 Bash

-calor analyze <path> [options]
+calor assess <path> [options]

 Overview